zadarastorage/zadara-examples/k8s/eksd/README.md

 * Requires a local/remote environment with access to the bastion's public IP and AWS access & secret keys to zCompute
 * See the packer project [documentation](eksd-packer/README.md) for more details

-## Optional: Zadara CSI
+## Optional Zadara CSI usage
-Only relevant if you wish to utilize the Zadara CSI and use a VPSA to persist data from your Kubernetes
+Only relevant if you wish to utilize the Zadara CSI and use a dedicated VPSA to persist data from your Kubernetes

 * Requires a dedicated VPSA with one pool and a write-enabled user token (access key) - you will need to provide the key to the Zadara CSI Storage Class configuration
 * Make sure routing is in place and Security Group allows communication between the private subnet and the VPSA